-Intake of a sufficient amount of vitamin B12 is associated with a reduced risk of cardiac problems and dementia.
-The deficiency of vitamin B12 is also associated with health conditions such as anemia or chronic fatigue.
+As per a study published by Harvard, intake of a sufficient amount of vitamin B12 is associated with a reduced risk of cardiac problems and dementia.
+The deficiency of vitamin B12 is also associated with health conditions such as anaemia or chronic fatigue.

 Other advantages of eating a fish diet can be: